appveyor/website/src/docs/build-configuration.md

 It is possible to keep YAML file outside of repository.
 For that place YAML file **as a plain text** (Content-Type: text/plain) and **anonymously accessible** at some HTTP (or HTTPS) location.
 If using some web hosting, let file has `.txt` extension for it to get correct content type.
 However better option is to use [permalink to GitHub gist raw file](https://gist.github.com/dragon788/dadcc5d1d1258b5d0d56), and take advantage of keeping file change history on GitHub.
 After that place URL to YAML file to **Custom configuration .yml file name** setting.
 Needless to say that [secure variables](#secure-variables) should be used for secrets in YAML file.

-### Classic Git repositories and YAML
+### Git repositories and YAML

-Classic Git (unlike GitHub or BitBucket) does not allow individual file check in, therefore YAML file in classic Git repository is being ignored.
-Workaround is to use [Alternative YAML file location](#alternative-yaml-file-location) described above.
+When AppVeyor creates a build, it tries to get appveyor.yml (or custom YAML name) from the repository.
+It happens on central servers (not build workers) before any git clone happens.
+At that moment AppVeyor needs to get content of just a single file (full clone would be too expensive on central servers scheduling thousands of builds).
+Generic git does not have an option to check out an individual file.
+So we are using APIs like Get contents (Github) to get that file from source control providers, who support this, directly.
+At the moment those supported are: GitLab, VSTS, Kiln, Stash (BitBucket Server) and GitHub Enterprise.
+If you are using any other git source control provider, you will need to use [Alternative YAML file location](#alternative-yaml-file-location) described above.

 ### YAML format notes